nixbuild/nix-quick-install-action/README.md

 ![action-minimal](examples/action-minimal.png)

-As you can see, the Nix setup only takes about two seconds.

 ### Using Nix flakes

 To be able to use Nix flakes you need to specify a version of Nix that supports